 Candidates must meet the following formal requirements:

-- Full university degree in physics, chemistry, engineering or natural sciences.
+Diploma of completed university studies at Master’s level in physics, chemistry, engineering or natural sciences.

 The degree should be relevant to the technical field in which you would like to work.